alpine9000/squirt/README.md

-# squirt - Transfer files from Unix to Amiga via TCP/IP
+# squirt - Transfer files from modern computers to Amiga via TCP/IP

 Push files quickly from a modern computer to an Amiga. squirtd is designed to be super small, use hardly any ram and super fast.